 The concept is simple.
-Houses participating in the project paint a pumpkin teal (the color of food allergy awareness) and put it on the porch, along with a free-printable sign from FARE (or make a teal pumpkin for your porch!).
-Come the night of Oct.
+Houses participating in the project either make a teal pumpkin or paint a pumpkin teal (the color of food allergy awareness) and leave on their porch.
+Once they have their pumpkin, they should add their house to the Teal Pumpkin Project’s map.
+Then, come the night of Oct.
 31, these houses pass out non-food treats like stickers, glow sticks, Halloween rings, pencils, bouncy balls and related items – most of which can be found for cheap and in bulk at dollar or party supply stores.

 The teal pumpkins signify that a house is allergy-friendly and let kids know this is where they can find goodies that are good for them.
 These houses can pass out candy, too but it should be kept in a separate bowl.

 The movement was started in 2012 by the mom director of the Food Allergy Community of East Tennessee and taken national by FARE in 2014.
 And it’s definitely spreading to southeast Michigan.
 Rochester mom Lisa Rutter, whose son has a peanut and tree-nut allergy, is among those getting involved.

 “It’s crazy how many states, and even throughout Michigan, are covering The Teal Pumpkin Project” in news reports, says Rutter, who’s also a group leader of the No Nuts Moms Group in southeast Michigan.
 “There’s a misconception that we are trying to eliminate candy from Halloween, but that’s not the point.
 The point is to make sure that there are safe options for every child – and also to raise awareness.”